ElTioRata/ImprovedMenus/README.md

 # Improved Menus
-A mod that attempts to enhance menus (for 16:9) on Command &amp; Conquer: Generals - Zero Hour
+An add-on that attempts to enhance menus (for 16:9) on Command &amp; Conquer: Generals - Zero Hour

 ## Screenshots
 <p float="left">